Shigella

-Shigella is a genus of bacteria that is Gram-negative, facultative anaerobic, non-spore-forming, nonmotile, rod-shaped, and genetically closely related to E. coli.
-The genus is named after Kiyoshi Shiga, who first discovered it in 1897.
+Shigella is a genus of bacteria that is Gram negative, facultatively anaerobic, non–spore-forming, nonmotile, rod shaped, and is genetically nested within Escherichia.
+The genus is named after Kiyoshi Shiga, who discovered it in 1897.

-The causative agent of human shigellosis, Shigella causes disease in primates, but not in other mammals.
+Shigella causes disease in primates, but not in other mammals; it is the causative agent of human shigellosis.
 It is only naturally found in humans and gorillas.
 During infection, it typically causes dysentery.

-Shigella is one of the leading bacterial causes of diarrhea worldwide, causing an estimated 80–165 million cases.
-The number of deaths it causes each year is estimated at between 74,000 and 600,000.
+Shigella is a leading cause of bacterial diarrhea worldwide, with 80–165 million annual cases (estimated) and 74,000 to 600,000 deaths.
 It is one of the top four pathogens that cause moderate-to-severe diarrhea in African and South Asian children.

 Classification

 Shigella species are classified by three serogroups and one serotype: